xxx/cbfc/README.md

 The cell width and count is configurable on the code generator:
 `Cbfc::CodeGen.new(ast, cell_count: 50000, cell_width: 8)`
 Cell widths of 8, 16, 32, 64, and 128 bits are supported.
-Native ints are used by default.
+Native ints are used by default, and the cell count defaults to 30,000.

+Memory wrap checking is configuration on the code generator:
+`Cbfc::CodeGen.new(ast, enable_memory_wrap: false)`
+Setting `enable_memory_wrap` to false will disable checking for, and doing, any memory wrapping in the program, which can result in a significant performance increase, but will lead to undefined behavior and possible segfaults if memory is read or written to beyond the ends of the array. `enable_member_wrap` defaults to true.

 ## Development